bsojapan/bsojapan.github.io/static/01_univers/starwars.md

 A barren, jagged world of dark stone hidden deep within the labyrinthine anomalies of the Unknown Regions, far beyond the galactic disk.
 Locked in a permanent shroud of dry electrical storms and ambient dark side energy, this ancient Sith redoubt served as the secret stronghold where a resurrected Emperor Palpatine spent decades constructing his armada, the Final Order.

 * **Kijimi**
 A frigid, snow-swept mountain world located in the Mid Rim, positioned just off the Perlemian Trade Route toward Hutt Space.
-The ancient, winding alleyways of Kijimi City served as a notorious haven for spice runners, thieves, and scoundrels, providing a cold sanctuary for Zorii Bliss and her crew—associates from Poe Dameron’s checkered past.
+The ancient, winding alleyways of Kijimi City served as a notorious haven for spice runners, thieves, and scoundrels, providing a cold sanctuary for Zorii Bliss and her crew?associates from Poe Dameron’s checkered past.

 * **Ilum**
 An ancient ice world located in the Unknown Regions close to Exegol, historically revered by the Jedi Order as a sacred pilgrimage site for harvesting kyber crystals to power their lightsabers.
 Tragically, the planet was occupied by the Empire and later hollowed out by the First Order, engineered directly into the core of the catastrophic planet-killing superweapon known as Starkiller Base.